 We encourage you to spend extra days in country at either end of your trip.
 We recommend spending time at our beautiful Hotel in the city of Puebla, the cultural center of the country.
 You can make reservations directly with the hotel for those extra days.
 If you would like to arrive early for a visit to Mexico, Puebla, or Oaxaca City, please let us know in advance so that we can help you to connect with a recommended hotel and to coordinate a rendezvous with the group.

 Secondly, you do not want to be held back because you don’t have the right equipment.
 Please review the equipment list.
-Thirdly, you will want to begin your Mexican experience—by bringing your documentation, getting your shots, and learning a few words of the Spanish language.
+Thirdly, you will want to begin your Mexican experience—by bringing your documentation, getting your shots, learning a few words of the Spanish language, and looking into trip insurance.

 Shots: You should be up to date on Tetanus, Typhoid, and Hepatitis A. Each person should have bug repellent to deter evening mosquitoes.
 Please check with the Center for Disease Control website and your health provider.